Kaumatua and Rangatira of the Te-Upokorehe Iwi/Hapu, Jim heads up the Iwi's participation in all aspects of the tribes asset development

 Eric holds a lease with the Crown (government) over Kohumaru Station, a former livestock farm now fully covered in regrowth manuka

-Whanarua Bay based Rickson and his whanau own the whenua (land) where the Co-Ops manuka seedling nursery program is located
+Whanarua Bay based Rickson and his whanau own the whenua (land) where the Co-Ops manuka pilot seedling nursery program for the east is based.

 Based in Rotorua with an LLB and specializing in Treaty of Waitangi land issues, Tania provides Jim and his team with legal insight.